Anseba region: Administration

-Eritrea has a one-party national assembly governed by People's Front for Democracy and Justice (PFDJ) (originally Eritrean Peoples Liberation Front), an authoritarian government.
+Eritrea has a one-party national assembly governed by People's Front for Democracy and Justice (PFDJ; originally Eritrean Peoples Liberation Front), an authoritarian government.
 From the time of independence since 30 May 1991, the country has been continuing with a transitional government elected during the elections in April 1993.
 The scheduled elections in 2001 has been postponed indefinitely.
 The regional and local elections are conducted on a periodic basis on a restricted framework.
 All men and women of any ethnic or religious background are eligible to vote.
-No parties or groups other than PFDJ are allowed to contest and the elections are presided by representatives from PDFJ.
+No parties or groups other than the PFDJ are allowed to contest and the elections are presided by representatives from the PDFJ.
 Policy decisions should be centered around the party mandate and opposition and dissenters have been imprisoned.